exakat/php-dictionary/dictionary/nesting.ini.rst

 This is commonly used with loops, conditional statements, functions, classes, arrays, generators, attributes, ternaries, try-catch, etc.

 Nesting creates more complex and intricate logic.
-It usually erodes readability by mixing two contexts in the same code location, or genrating unexpected code.
+It usually erodes readability by mixing two contexts in the same code location, or generating unexpected code.

 .. code-block:: php